Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Calculation of the SCR with the Standard Formula in an ALM model

 \section{Calculation of the SCR with the Standard Formula in an ALM model}

-In this section, we want to illustrate to compare the MLMC and LSMC methods on a more realistic example for the application in insurance.
-Namely, we consider the case of Asset Liability Management (ALM) for life insurance contracts and are interested with the calculation of the SCR with the standard formula after $t$ years.
+In this section, we want to illustrate and compare the MLMC and LSMC methods on a more realistic example for the application to insurance.
+Namely, we consider the case of Asset Liability Management (ALM) for life insurance contracts.
+We are interested in computing the SCR with the standard formula after $t$ years.
 This example is of practical interest and the conditional expectations that are at stake are typically high-dimensional.
-In fact, the process that determines the strategy is really path-dependent and involves book values, market values, crediting rates, etc. Here, we will use the recent ALM model that we have developed in~\cite{AlChIn}, and we focus on the interest rate module of the SCR with the standard formula, but discuss also the calculation of the SCR on the market risk in the last subsection.
+In fact, the process that determines the ALM strategy is really path-dependent and involves book values, market values, crediting rates, etc. To illustrate this, we will use the recent ALM model that we have developed in~\cite{AlChIn}.
+In this section, we mainly focus on the interest rate module of the SCR with the standard formula, but discuss also the calculation of the SCR on the market risk in the last subsection.